 >check rsc $files

->parse any unparsed code that would be needed in a successful build.
-This avoids false positives, such as warnings that is function is not defined or is unused.
+>check on a subset of the code, it will ask if you first want to parse any unparsed code that would be needed in a successful build.
+Parsing the additional code avoids false positives, such as warnings that a function is unused or not even defined.

->check on all of the code and use WinDiff to see if any new warnings have arisen since the last merge.
+>check on all of the code and use the diff tool in VS2022's Git Changes tab to see if any new warnings have arisen since the last release.

 Because headers in the subs directory do not provide function implementations for templates,